 Abstract: A review of the characteristics of insurgency indicates that it is 'a struggle between a nonruling group and the ruling authorities, in which the former consciously employs political resources (organizational skills, propaganda, and/or demonstrations) and instruments of violence to establish legitimacy for some aspect of the political system which it considers illegitimate.'
 Six types of insurgent movements can be identified: secessionist, revolutionary, restorational, reactionary, conservative, and reformist.
-A discussion of the violent aspect of insurgency defines terrorism and guerrilla warfare as the prevalent forms of violence.
 In considering the analytical components of insurgency, the study advises that to maximize the effectiveness of political techniques and violence, insurgents have devised various strategies which are differentiated by examining the relative importance the insurgents ascribe to six general variables: popular support, organization, external support, cohesion, the environment, and the government's effectiveness.
 The study dismisses the strategic significance of terrorism in achieving insurgent aims and notes its tactical shortcomings.

 Terror Sans Frontiers: Islamic Militancy in North